 The Case Management Training Institute (CMTI) is a training program for community-based case managers and service providers at all levels of education and experience, including skill-building and continued education.
-This training program promotes excellence in case management and related disciplines in the delivery of human services in San Francisco by advancing learning environments that value client engagement, advocacy, diversity and; and by providing evidence-based, knowledge-based, and value-informed education and training designed in improving service delivery.
+This training program promotes excellence in case management and related disciplines in the delivery of human services by advancing learning environments that value client engagement, advocacy, and diversity.
 The core curriculum promotes client-centered service planning and engagement through motivational interviewing and care management.
 CMTI uses both classroom training and coaching to promote the development of new practice habits in order to meet the diverse and complex needs of the clients.
-A new contract cycle for this program will begin in FY 16/17.
+The CMTI contract ended in October 2016, and a new Request for Proposal will be released Spring of 2017.